 To help ease the process and save industrious individuals their hard-earned money, our partners at Ladder Up and the Center for Economic Progress offer free tax assistance at 28 locations across the city from early February through April 15.

 “[Our volunteer tax preparers] are helping people secure the money they need to meet their basic needs and save for the future,” said Christine Cheng, executive director of Ladder Up.
 “Even for those who don’t get refunds, we don’t want you to even pay someone to do the returns that you may owe money on.
 That’s money you should keep in your pocket.”

-In 1994, Ladder Up’s first year of tax prep, volunteer tax preparers served 120 families in the Chicago region.
-Since then, its service has grown exponentially, expanding across the metro region and to Springfield.
+Since Ladder Up’s first year of tax prep in 1994, its service has grown exponentially, expanding across the metro region and to Springfield.

-In addition to the tax prep services, LadderUp volunteers will also help clients check their credit report and access a feeless prepaid banking card or savings account to deposit their tax refund.
+Volunteers at the various locations help people prepare their local, state and federal taxes using the government’s’ e-filing system ahd help them check their credit report and access a feeless prepaid banking card or savings account to deposit their tax refund.

 “We don’t want to offer just tax prep because there’s a big opportunity at tax time when people are receiving large sums of money,” Christine said.
 “We also want to introduce the idea that if you want to do something else, like put that away if you’re able to, we can help facilitate that.”

-For Charlesa Williams of Englewood, accessing free tax assistance has allowed her to use the money she would’ve spent on an accountant to pay for household bills and save for a family vacation.
+For Charlesa Williams of Englewood, accessing free tax assistance allowed her to use the money she would’ve spent on an accountant to pay for household bills and put some money aside for a family vacation.